1601-mma2013/One_Call/README.md

 1. Field (market) research

 2. competitors / alternatives / replacement
-   -Same concept application designer.
+   -Same concept application designer(chance of better function/layout)

 4. relevant technologies
+   -Android/iOS

 ### c.
 Stakeholder Interviews (internal / external)
 Understand product vision and constraints

 1. product{project} vision
+  -Users able to call the correct contact number right away without wasting time when they are in emergency situation.
+   (normally people will get panic in critical moment and don't know who should they call or don't know what's the number of emergency       call)

 To provide quick and accessible help at all times with accurate information

 2. risk